A survey on independence-based Markov networks learning: Markov networks representation

 The independence structure is a compact representation of \emph{conditional independences} present in the underlying distribution $P$.
-Two variables $X$ and $Y$ are independent conditioned in a set of variables $\set{Z}$ when knowing the value of $Y$ tells me nothing new about $X$ if I already know the values of variables in $\set{Z}$.
-In this work such conditional independence is denoted as $\ci{\set{X}}{\set{Y}}{\set{Z}}$, and $\cd{\set{X}}{\set{Y}}{\set{Z}}$ for conditional dependence.
+Two variables $X$ and $Y$ are independent conditioned in a set of variables $\set{Z}$ when knowing the value of $Y$ tells me nothing new about $X$, if I already know the values of variables in $\set{Z}$.
+In this work, conditional independence is denoted as $\ci{\set{X}}{\set{Y}}{\set{Z}}$, and $\cd{\set{X}}{\set{Y}}{\set{Z}}$ denotes conditional dependence.

 The structure $G$ of a Markov network is an undirected graph with $n$ nodes, each one representing a random variable in the domain.
 The edges in the graph encode conditional independences among the variables.
-Figure~\ref{fig:undirectedgraphs} shows two example undirected structures, both representing domains with $n=12$ variables $\set{V}=\{X_0, \dots , X_{11}\}$.
-The first in Figure~\ref{fig:undirectedgraphs}~(a) is an irregular graph with different grade of connectivity for distinct nodes.
-The second in Figure~\ref{fig:undirectedgraphs}~(b) is a regular lattice where variables belong to a domain in a spatial problem, as usually used for representing 2D images, or in two dimensional Ising spin glasses models (mathematical models of ferromagnetism in statistical mechanics).
+Figure~\ref{fig:undirectedgraphs} shows two examples of undirected structures, both representing domains with $n=12$, and variables $\set{V}=\{X_0, \dots , X_{11}\}$.
+The first example in Figure~\ref{fig:undirectedgraphs}~(a) is an irregular graph with different grade of connectivity for distinct nodes.
+The second in Figure~\ref{fig:undirectedgraphs}~(b) is a regular lattice where variables belong to a domain in a spatial problem, as typically used for representing 2D images, or for two dimensional Ising spin glasses models (mathematical models of ferromagnetism in statistical mechanics).

 The independence structure is a map of the independences in the underlying distribution, and such independences can be read from the graph through \emph{vertex separation}, considering that each variable is conditionally independent of all its non-neighbor variables in the graph, given the set of its neighbor variables.
+This is called the Local Markov property.
 For example, in Figure~\ref{fig:undirectedgraphs}~(a) variables $X_0$ and $X_3$ are conditionally independent, given the set of variables $\{X_1,X_2\}$.
 In the toroidal lattice of Figure~\ref{fig:undirectedgraphs}~(b), $X_5$ is conditionally independent of all the non-adjacent variables, given its neighbor variables $\{X_1,X_4,X_6,X_9\}$.